 Apart from the variety of diversified cuisines in Vietnam, especially in Ho Chi Minh City, the scrummy Vietnamese drinks are something you should try; these beverages will refresh and cool your thirst during a scooter or walking tour around the city.
 Here are ten delicious must-try Vietnamese drinks in Ho Chi Minh City that would delight you when traveling to Vietnam.

-Besides, the excellent and perfect combination of coffee, ice and condensed milk named “ca phe sua da” has contributed significantly to bringing Vietnam cuisines to the world.
+Besides, the excellent and perfect combination of coffee, ice, and condensed milk named “ca phe sua da” has contributed significantly to bringing Vietnam cuisines to the world.
 You can also have iced black coffee or a hot one if you prefer a stronger taste.
-Sitting, chatting, even doing business and having coffee on streetside vendors or air-conditioned cafe has become a habit to many people and formed a drinking culture of the busy city.
-In Ho Chi Minh City, you could easily find a cup of coffee for variable prices from VND 20,000+.
+Sitting, chatting, even doing business, and having coffee at streetside vendors or air-conditioned cafes have become a habit for many people and formed a drinking culture in the busy city.
+In Ho Chi Minh City, you can easily find a cup of coffee for variable prices from VND 20,000+.

 It typically would not cost you much to enjoy the refreshing drink; a glass of sugarcane juice is only about VND 20,000.